rehkad/Goobla/docs/faq.md

 ## How can I allow additional web origins to access Moogla?

 Moogla allows cross-origin requests from `127.0.0.1` and `0.0.0.0` by default.
-Additional origins can be configured with `OLLAMA_ORIGINS`.
+Additional origins can be configured with `MOOGLA_ORIGINS`.

 For browser extensions, you'll need to explicitly allow the extension's origin pattern.
-Set `OLLAMA_ORIGINS` to include `chrome-extension://*`, `moz-extension://*`, and `safari-web-extension://*` if you wish to allow all browser extensions access, or specific extensions as needed:
+Set `MOOGLA_ORIGINS` to include `chrome-extension://*`, `moz-extension://*`, and `safari-web-extension://*` if you wish to allow all browser extensions access, or specific extensions as needed:

 ```
 # Allow all Chrome, Firefox, and Safari extensions
-OLLAMA_ORIGINS=chrome-extension://*,moz-extension://*,safari-web-extension://* ollama serve
+MOOGLA_ORIGINS=chrome-extension://*,moz-extension://*,safari-web-extension://* ollama serve
 ```

 Refer to the section [above](#how-do-i-configure-ollama-server) for how to set environment variables on your platform.